I won’t be making a mistake by saying that once in a lifetime every one of us has wondered — what is art and how does one define it.

 Does it even make sense to try defining art?
 Not really and I could not put it in better as this quote:

 “At any rate, for virtually anyone working in the art world, the ‘Is it art?’ question is boring and irrelevant.
 The real question is: ‘Is it any good?” - A.Kyung and J.Cerasi.

-Don’t forget to subscribe to Art Goda newsletter and stay up to date!
+Don’t forget to SUBSCRIBE to our newsletter and stay up to date!

 Meanwhile here is a video you might find interesting.